vfcash/VFC-Core/README.md

 This is also a private decentralised network, as-in you will need control of some currency before the rest of the network considers your dedicated node viable for indexing.

-Join us on Telegram @vfcash
+Join us on Telegram https://t.me/vfcash